 In addition to offering immediate benefits, quitting smoking will also improve your health in the years to come.
 According to Dr. Glynn and other experts, after quitting you can look forward to:

 A longer life.
-Men who quit at age 65 can expect to add up to two years to their lives and women can add up to 3.7 years, according to a study in the American Journal of Public Health.
+Quitting at any age can add years to your life.
 "Those [extra] years might enable you to see your grandchildren graduate from high school or even get married," Dr. Glynn says.